tengznaim/tengznaim/README.md

 ### Hi, I'm Naim! ✌

-- I'm a final year CS student majoring in Artificial Intelligence at University of Malaya 🏫
+- I'm a first class CS graduate, specialising in Artificial Intelligence from University of Malaya 🏫
-- Previously interned with the AI and Analytics team at Maxis and gained MLOps experience 💚
+- Previously interned with the MLOps department at the Analytics and AI team at Maxis 💚
 - I love experimenting with data, machine learning algorithms and the maths behind them 👨‍💻
 - I also like building web apps, automating everything and exploring the various applications of AI 🤖